springfall2008/batpred/docs/install.md

 **Recommended**

-Predbat can now be updated using the Home Asssitant update feature.
+Predbat can now be updated using the Home Assitant update feature.
 We a new release is available you should see it in settings:

 ![image](https://github.com/springfall2008/batpred/assets/48591903/516c77b8-7258-45e7-868f-eea40ee380ac)